vprusso/vprusso.github.io/_posts/2016-10-09-twitter-sentiment-analysis-for-the-first-2016-presidential-debate.md

 ### Tools Used:

-1. **Twitter Streaming API and Tweepy Python library**: To stream tweets live during debate.
+1. **Twitter Streaming API and Tweepy Python library**: To stream tweets live during the debate.
 2. **Google Cloud Natural Language API**: To analyze the sentiment of the tweets in real-time.
 3. **Matplotlib and Python**: To plot sentiment as it is processed and analyzed.